-- You can fill in your application in one go, or work on it at different times - You can fill in the sections of the form in whichever order your prefer, but you will only be able to submit your application when all of the sections are complete
+- You can fill in your application in one go, or work on it at different times - You can fill in the sections of the form in whichever order your prefer, but you'll only be able to submit your application when all of the sections are complete

-• If you have your application form open on your computer, but do not work on it for 2 hours, you will automatically be logged out of our online system.
+If you have your application form open on your computer, but do not work on it for 2 hours, you will automatically be logged out of our online system.
 Any work that you haven't saved by then will be lost

 FAQ: I started filling in an application form online but now it's gone.
 What do I do?

 Periodically we need to update our online application forms, and this involves switching them off for a short time.
-For Large Grants, this happens after each deadline.
 To make sure that we always receive applications on the most up to date forms, any unfinished applications are removed at this time.
 To continue making your application you'll need to start a new form.